jina-ai/jina/docs/get-started/comparing-to-alternatives.md

 Often community wonders how Jina differs from some MLOps frameworks such as **MLFlow**, **KubeFlow** or **RayWorkflow**.

-The answer to this question is that even when both Jina and these frameworks have these complex Pipelines or **Flows** concepts, they are designed for very different purposes.
+Even when both Jina and these frameworks have these complex Pipelines or **Flows** concepts, they are designed for very different purposes.

 These MLOps frameworks tend to be designed to schedule and operate tasks and jobs targeted for training, hyperparameter tuning, etc … These tasks tend to be slow and generate artifacts from which events are triggered.